 Hydrops fetalis

-Hydrops fetalis is excessive extravasation of fluid into the third space in a fetus which could be due to heart failure, volume overload, decreased oncotic pressure, or increased vascular permeability.
-Hydrops is defined as the accumulation of fluid +/- edema involving at least two fetal components, which may manifest as:
+Hydrops fetalis is excessive fluid into the third space in a fetus, which could be due to heart failure, volume overload, decreased oncotic pressure, or increased vascular permeability.

-The estimated incidence is at ~1 in 2000 births although this can significantly vary according to different regions.
+The estimated incidence is ~1 in 2000 pregnancies 16 and ~1 in 1000 live births 17, although this can significantly vary according to different regions and seasons, the latter due to variance in parvovirus B19 infections 16.

 It is considered a prenatal form of cardiac failure.
 It was traditionally divided into two broad groups:

-Accounts for a minority (~10%) of cases in present-day pregnancies 8, although historically accounted for a larger proportion of cases in the early to mid 20th century:
+Accounts for a minority (~10%) of cases 8,16, although historically accounted for a larger proportion of cases in the early-to-mid 20th century ref:

 Sonographic features can be similar for both immune and non-immune hydrops and include: